Stausee1337/Mnemonic/README.md

 As a single developer a build most of the Software just for the plaftform I am working the most with because of time issues.
 If somebody is intrested in porting it to another plaftform: contribution is always welcome.

 ## Wordlist
-The wordlist is from eletrum at [electrum/electrum/wordlist/english.txt](https://github.com/spesmilo/electrum/blob/master/electrum/wordlist/english.txt).
+The wordlist is from electrum at [electrum/electrum/wordlist/english.txt](https://github.com/spesmilo/electrum/blob/master/electrum/wordlist/english.txt).

 ## Licence
 Licensed under the [MIT](Licence.txt) license.